About Visiting Trinity Cathedral

 We are both!
 We are Catholic because our bishops stand in a line of apostolic succession reaching back to the first century.
 This means that we, like Roman Catholics and Eastern Orthodox, value our connection to the very first followers of Jesus Christ.
 Also, our customs and practices of worship may feel familiar to people acquainted with those of the Roman Catholic church.
 We are Protestant because our church rejected papal authority during the sixteenth-century Protestant Reformation.
 Also, our understandings of the bible, freedom of conscience, and the authority of reason have been profoundly influenced by the Protestant Reformation and European Enlightenment.
 If you are interested in the fascinating history of Anglicanism and the Episcopal Church, we can recommend resources for further exploration.

-Yes, very much so.
+Yes, very.
 Each Sunday morning, our congregation will usually hear at least three readings from the bible, which instructs us in salvation and spiritual growth.
 The bible is an essential source of authority, as are tradition and reason.
 In addition to prose narrative, the bible is rich in poetry, allegory, metaphor, and symbol.
 We believe it is misguided to treat the bible as a science textbook, a literalistic history, a patriotic manifesto, or a manual to attain material prosperity.

 Yes and no. The Episcopal Church is part of a global family of churches known as the Anglican Communion.
 These independent churches maintain relations with one another through their voluntary communion with the Archbishop of Canterbury, who is the chief bishop of England.
 Neither the Archbishop of Canterbury nor the British monarch has any governing authority over the Episcopal Church.